senli1073/SeisT/README.md

 - **For training and evaluation**

   Create a new file named `yourdata.py` in the directory `dataset/` to read the metadata and seismograms of the dataset.
-And you need to use `@register_dataset` decorator to register your dataset.
+Then the `@register_dataset` decorator needs to be used to register your dataset.

   (Please refer to the code samples `datasets/DiTing.py` and `datasets/PNW.py`)